Zhaxxy/eZglb2mol/README.md

 # eZobj2mol
-it works by replacing data in the pod.mol so theres a limit of 11k vertices and 4k faces it currentlly supports vertex normals, vertices, UVs and faces this is basiaclly a pod.mol file so whatever that mol can be used in, the converted mol can be used in
+a VERY BAD .obj to decompressed .mol converter for lbp1 it works by replacing data in the pod.mol so theres a limit of 11k vertices and 4k faces it currentlly supports vertex normals, vertices, UVs and faces this is basiaclly a pod.mol file so whatever that mol can be used in, the converted mol can be used in